twbs/bootstrap/docs/4.1/components/tooltips.md

 {% capture callout %}
 ##### Usage with overflow `auto` and `scroll`

-When the parent container has CSS property `overflow` set to values `auto|scroll` (for example when used within `.table-responsive`) the tooltip has weird flickering behaviour.
+When the parent container has the CSS property `overflow` set to values `auto` or `scroll` (for example when used within `.table-responsive`) the tooltip has weird flickering behaviour.

-The solution is to set `boundary` option to anything other than default value `'scrollParent'`.
-Eg. set it to `'window'`
+The solution is to set the `boundary` option to anything other than default value `'scrollParent'`.
+For example, set it to `'window'`:

 {% highlight js %}
 $('#example').tooltip({ boundary: 'window' })